Redirection Controller Using Reinforcement Learning: Simulation 3: Learning In Different Walking Paths

 \subsection{Simulation Setup}

-We investigated how different walking paths affect the result of the RL-based redirection controller.
-Here, no obstacle was placed in the tracked place.
-We compared path-generating methods of $Exploration\ Small$, $Office$, $Exploration\ Large$, and $Long\ Walk$ \ref{table:path-generating-methods}) described in Section 4.3 by using the heuristic redirection controller, the RL redirection controller trained in Experiment 1, and the RL redirection controller retrained in the environment with various walking paths.
-We ran these controllers in a 100-km journey (one million simulation steps) for evaluating, and recorded the total count of reset procedure.
+We compared path-generating methods of $Exploration\ Small$, $Office$, $Exploration\ Large$, and $Long\ Walk$ (Table \ref{table:path-generating-methods}) described in Section IV.C by using the heuristic redirection controller, the RL redirection controller trained in Experiment 1, and the RL redirection controller retrained in the environment with the various walking paths.
+In this simulation, no obstacle was placed in the tracked space.
+We \red{simulated} these controllers in a 100-km journey (one million simulation steps) for evaluation, and recorded the total count of the reset procedures.